 "Our survey data confirms the strong following Apple has built around its iPhone, with more than one-third of consumers planning to upgrade to the latest model only a little over a year following the release of the iPhone 4," said Graham Jones, general manager of PriceGrabber, a division of credit-monitoring agency Experian.
 "Anticipation and brand loyalty are certainly high, but in today's 24/7 work culture and uncertain economic environment, consumers are cautious to look for a reasonably priced phone that will perform optimally over an extended time period."

 Fans of the iPhone often cite the user experience, enhanced by hundreds of thousands of available apps.
-But the survey found that a majority who plan to get the phone, 59 percent, also believe it has a longer battery life.
+But the survey found that a majority who plan to get the phone, 59 percent, also believe it has a longer life.

 Fifty-five percent are looking for a cost reduction in their next device (the lowest-priced 8GB iPhone is $199.)
 Forty-six percent said 4G data speed is important, while 45 percent are hoping for a bigger screen and 42 percent want an improved camera.